six-two/mkdocs-placeholder-plugin/docs/tests/mermaid_diagrams.md

     This may not always work or may cause other issues.

     In the page use static placeholder replacement for all placeholders in the diagrams.
-    This will cause the site to be relaoded, when one of the values changes, which is required to update the Mermaid diagrams.
+    This will cause the site to be reloaded, when one of the values changes, which is required to update the Mermaid diagrams.

 ## Placeholder values